-Join Tim Grey for an in-depth discussion in this video Text alignment options, part of Up and Running with Word 2010.
+Join Tim Grey for an in-depth discussion in this video Text alignment options, part of Learning Word 2010 (2012).

 When it comes to adjusting the appearance of text in your word documents there are two basic categories that you'll be working in.
 One are the font attributes, those effect things like font face, the size of the text, whether or not it's bold, italic or underline.
 And other attributes that effect just the individual characters in your document.
 The other category are the paragraph alignment options, and those are what we're going to focus on in this lesson.
 By default, the text you type into a Word document will be left aligned and you can see in this partiuclar case, all of the text is aligned to the left side of the page.